arjunraghurama/fabric-multihost-setup/README.md

 On each machine, direct into to `network` folder and run

-`start--XX.sh` to start the Hyperledger Fabric services in docker containers.
+`start--XX.sh` in order to start the Hyperledger Fabric services in docker containers.